Eating at school

 Eating at school will be a different experience for your child compared with eating at home or at preschool.

-There are no places to keep food hot or cold in primary school.
+There are no places to keep food hot or cold.
 Children often sit on the grass or on benches and balance their food on their knees.
 They will also need to be able to open everything their food is wrapped in and they won’t want to spend so much time eating that they miss out on playing.

 Tips to help your child

 - Pack food that is easy to open, easy to eat and not messy.

 - Write your child’s name on their lunch box, water bottle and any other containers.

 - Include a frozen drink bottle to keep food cold.
 Wrap it in a tea towel in case it leaks.

 - Use insulated lunch boxes or cooler bags.

 - Avoid using plastic wrap because children find it hard to pull apart.
 Paper bags are better for the environment too.

 - Pack tissues or paper around fruit so it won’t bruise.